 THE OWNER TRUSTEE

 Section 7.01.
 Acceptance of Trusts and Duties .
 The Owner Trustee accepts the trusts hereby created and agrees to perform the same but only upon the terms of this Agreement.
 The Owner Trustee also agrees to disburse all moneys actually received by it constituting part of the Trust Property upon the terms of this Agreement.
-The Owner Trustee (in such capacity or in its capacity as the Trust Institution) shall not be answerable or accountable under any circumstances, except (a) for its own willful misconduct or gross negligence, (b) in the case of the inaccuracy of any representation or warranty contained in Section 7.02 hereof, (c) for liabilities arising from the failure by the Owner Trustee to perform obligations expressly undertaken by it hereunder, or (d) for taxes, fees or other charges on, based on or measured by any fees, commissions or compensation received by the Trust Institution in connection with any of the transactions contemplated by this Agreement.
+The Owner Trustee (in such capacity or in its capacity as the Trust Institution) shall not be answerable or accountable under any circumstances, except (a) for its own willful misconduct or gross negligence, (b) in the case of the inaccuracy of any representation or warranty contained in Section 7.02 hereof, [(c) for liabilities arising from the failure by the Owner Trustee to perform obligations expressly undertaken by it hereunder], or (d) for taxes, fees or other charges on, based on or measured by any fees, commissions or compensation received by the Trust Institution in connection with any of the transactions contemplated by this Agreement.
 In particular, but not by way of limitation:

 (i) the Trust Institution shall not be liable for any error of judgment made in good faith by a responsible officer of the Trust Institution unless it is proved that the Owner Trustee was grossly negligent in ascertaining the pertinent facts;

-(ii) the Trust Institution shall not be liable with respect to any action taken or omitted to be taken by the Owner Trustee in good faith in accordance with the instructions of the Requisite Holders;
+(ii) the Trust Institution shall not be liable with respect to any action taken or omitted to be taken by the Owner Trustee in good faith in accordance with the instructions of the Requisite Instrument Certificate Holders;

 (iii) no provision of this Agreement shall require the Trust Institution to expend or risk its own funds or otherwise incur any financial liability in the performance of any of the Owner Trustee=s rights or powers hereunder, if the Trust Institution shall have reasonable grounds for believing that repayment of such funds or adequate indemnity against such risk or liability is not reasonably assured or provided to it;